 National Contractors Insurance Ltd. utilizes a time-tested experience rated formula in calculating a member’s premium for each year.
-It is primarily based on a member’s individual loss history.
+It is primarily based on the member’s individual loss history.
+The following is a brief outline:

 To develop a member's premium, each member’s previous five-year loss history is collected and the data is then trended and developed by National Contractors Insurance Ltd.'s actuarial service provider.
-The actuary then forecasts a member's predictable losses, plus what should be allocated for severity losses above $150,000.
-Operating costs for the program such as excess reinsurance, policy issuance, claims service, brokerage, administration, etc. are calculated for each member.
+The actuary produces what it believes a member's predictable losses will be, plus what should be allocated for shock losses above $150,000.
+Operating costs for the program such as excess reinsurance, policy issuance, claims service, and brokerage, are also calculated and allocated to each member.
 Finally, a member’s loss fund and operating costs are added together, producing their premium for each year.
-The intent of the National Contractors Insurance Ltd. premium calculation formula is that each member pays a premium to fund for its ultimate losses while allowing for risk sharing and risk shifting amongst the entire membership for severity losses.
-Because each member is expected to pay its own losses, a member can be billed an additional "A" Fund, should its frequency losses exceed expected levels.
+The intent of the National Contractors Insurance Ltd. premium calculation formula is that each member pays a premium to fund for most of its ultimate losses while allowing for risk sharing and risk shifting amongst the entire membership primarily for shock losses.
+Because each member is expected to pay their own losses, subject to certain formula limits, a member can be billed addition premium up to a predetermined amount should their losses exceed expected levels.

 - Management Commitment to Safety